aahn84/paperplane-backend/README.md

 # Paperplane

-Paperplane is a mobile-first web app that allows users to track and receive notifications for upcoming flights.
+Paperplane is a mobile-first web app that allows users to track and receive SMS notifications for upcoming flights.
 Users can create an account, add custom trips, and assign flights to individual trips.
-Users can also share flight details with friends or family via mobile SMS.

 ### Live URL: http://placeholder.com